-A secured loan (or second mortgage) is a way of borrowing using a property (often a home) as security.
-Around 20 specialist lenders in the UK are able to offer flexible underwriting terms and can usually help those who have been turned down elsewhere.
+A secured loan, also known as a second mortgage, is a way of borrowing using your home as security.
+Around 20 specialist lenders in the UK are able to offer flexible underwriting terms.
+They can typically also help those who have been turned down elsewhere.

-Secured loans / second charge mortgages have gained popularity since the 1960’s when they started being advertised as a borrowing option to the general public.
-Known as either a ‘secured loan’ or a ‘second charge mortgage’ they are now regulated by the Financial Conduct Authority in the same way as the mortgage you might take out to buy your home.
-As a result borrowers now get much greater protection when applying for a secured loan / second charge mortgage.
+Secured loans/second charge mortgages have gained popularity since the 1960’s.
+It is when they started being advertised as a borrowing option to the general public.
+Known as either a ‘secured loan’ or a ‘second charge mortgage’ they are now regulated by the Financial Conduct Authority.
+The same way as the mortgage you might take out to buy your home.
+As a result borrowers now get much greater protection when applying for a secured loan/second charge mortgage.

 Just like a mortgage, a secured loan is secured on your property – hence the name.
 Details of the loan are registered with the land registry which is known as “registering a charge” on your property.
-This means that when you sell your house any buyer can see the loans which are secured and can make sure they are paid off – similar to doing an HPI check on a car.
+This means, when you sell your house, any buyer can see the loans which are secured and can make sure they are paid off.
+It is similar to doing an HPI check on a car.

-The mortgage used to buy a property is normally the first charge and, when you sell, it has priority to be paid off first.
-Your secured loan will sit behind the first charge in order of priority and will be repaid from the proceeds of the sale second – hence its other name “second charge mortgage”.
+The mortgage used to buy a property is normally the first charge.
+When you sell, it has priority to be paid off first.
+Your secured loan will sit behind the first charge, in order of priority.
+It will be repaid from the proceeds of the sale second – hence its other name “second charge mortgage”.

 If your home is worth £100,000 and you have a first mortgage of £50,000, your borrowing is 50% of the value of your home – that’s 50% LTV.

-If in addition to your first mortgage you also have a second charge loan of £20,000 then your total borrowing against the house is £70,000 which represents 70% of its value.
+If in addition to your first mortgage you also have a second charge loan of £20,000 then your total borrowing against the house is £70,000.
+This represents 70% of its value.
 So that’s called borrowing up to 70% LTV.